 Webinars

 EERI’s professional development webinars covers a broad range of topics for the community of earthquake risk reduction professionals.
 You will hear about the latest impacts and lessons from recent earthquakes, learn about emerging research from Earthquake Spectra, and hear from leading experts on complex technical topics.
-Recordings from previous webinars can be found in the Digital Library and on EERI's YouTube Channel.
+Recordings from previous webinars can be found on EERI's YouTube Channel.

 REGISTER HERE